How to Calculate The Price For Your Socks

-Mari & Matt McNamara from Chicago, Illinois, USA started No Cold Feet LLC almost 5 years ago, a socks business.
+Mari & Matt McNamara (from Chicago, Illinois, USA) started No Cold Feet LLC over 5 years ago.

 We are Mari and Matt McNamara and we’re the founders of No Cold Feet, a gifting company currently focused on groomsmen gifts.
 We’re in our third full year of business and planning on growing our business more than ever with new products, increased marketing, and focusing on growing our various platforms.